nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/06_Vaccume_Address_WrapAroundIssue.md

 This boundary continuously shifts as new transactions start.

+This shifting boundary is what makes **very old rows dangerous**: as the current TXID advances, rows that were once safely in the “past” half can eventually cross into the “future” half unless they are frozen.

 ---

 ## How TXID Wraparound Happens

 PostgreSQL transaction IDs (TXIDs) are **32-bit numbers** that go from **1 up to about 4.29 billion**.
 To handle visibility, PostgreSQL treats TXIDs as a **circle**.
 This is why very old rows can eventually appear “in the future” if wraparound is not prevented.

+In practice, the danger point is not the full 4.29 billion range, but roughly **half of it (~2.1 billion)**.
+Crossing that midpoint breaks the assumption that “older TXIDs are always in the past.”

 ### Step-by-step example